storybookjs/test-runner/README.md

 ## Ejecting configuration

-The test runner is based on [Jest](https://jestjs.io/) and will accept most of the [CLI options](https://jestjs.io/docs/cli) that Jest does, like `--watch`, `--watchAll`, `--maxWorkers`, etc. It works out of the box, but if you want better control over its configuration, you can eject its configuration by running `test-storybook --eject` to create a local `test-runner-jest.config.js` file in the root folder of your project.
+The test runner is based on [Jest](https://jestjs.io/) and will accept most of the [CLI options](https://jestjs.io/docs/cli) that Jest does, like `--watch`, `--watchAll`, `--maxWorkers`, etc. It works out of the box, but if you want better control over its configuration, you can eject its configuration by running `test-storybook --eject` to create local `test-runner-jest.config.js`, `custom-environment.js`, `global-setup.js`, `global-teardown.js`, `jest-setup.js` files in the root folder of your project.
 This file will be used by the test runner.

 > **Note**
-> The `test-runner-jest.config.js` file can be placed inside of your Storybook config dir as well.
+> The local created files can be placed inside of your Storybook config dir as well.
 If you pass the `--config-dir` option, the test-runner will look for the config file there as well.

 The configuration file will accept options for two runners: